tinyengine1/anslserver/README.md

 ## present
 I don't know what will be next.
 Do I apologize?
 Why would I?
-They a lot from me.
+They took a lot from me.
 Now I'll show them.